Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 3. Download and register the models

 Download the models  in the "fullmodel" container to your local machine in the directory of code.
-Do not download the parquet data file with name "vmlSource.parquet".
+Do not download the parquet data file with name "vmlSource.parquet" as it's not a model file but intermediate compute result.
+You can also reuse the model files we have included in the git.
 Register the models as follows:

 ```az ml model register -m vmlModel -n vmlModel -t fullmodel ```